ahdis/ch-ems/input/pagecontent/guidance.md

 3. Define Specimen.type with a code from the ValueSet from step 2
    * Example Chlamydia trachomatis: Speciment.type = SNOMED CT 119393003 from [ValueSet CH ELM Results Geni Spec](ValueSet-ch-elm-results-geni-spec.html)

+{% include img.html img="expecting-specimen-specification.png" caption="Fig. 7: Schematic illustration of the mechanism for the expecting specimen specification (for simplicity, only the relevant elements are shown)" width="100%" %}

 ##### Expecting Organism Specification
 In some cases, an additional organism must be specified.